Hispanic paradox: Healthy migrant effect

 The "healthy migrant effect" hypothesizes that the selection of healthy Hispanic immigrants into the United States is reason for the paradox.
 International immigration statistics demonstrate that the mortality rate of immigrants is lower than in their country of origin.
 In the United States, foreign-born individuals have better self-reported health than American-born respondents.
-Furthermore, Hispanic immigrants have better health than those living in the US for a long amount of time.
+Hispanic immigrants have better health than those living in the US for a long amount of time.